FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: End-to-End Contact-Aware Manipulation

-Table \ref{tab:success_rates} demonstrates that the full system achieves 73.3\% success for inclined transport and 66.7\% for orange extraction.
-Ablation analysis reveals the central view as critical for contact detection, where its removal reduces performance to 46.7\% and 33.3\% due to loss of tactile sensing and deformation detection.
+Table \ref{tab:success_rates} shows the full system achieves 73.3\% (inclined transport) and 66.7\% (orange extraction).
+Ablation analysis reveals the central view as critical for contact detection, with its removal reducing performance to 46.7\% and 33.3\% due to loss of tactile sensing.
 The peripheral view contributes spatial context essential for approach planning, with its absence degrading performance to 43.3\% and 36.7\%.
 Multi-head attention provides 13\% improvements by coordinating dual-zone information during vision-tactile transitions.
 Workspace camera alone achieves only 23.3\% and 0.0\% success, confirming that intimate sensing is necessary for contact-critical manipulation.
+The BC-RNN baseline failed both tasks (0\% success), frequently becoming stuck or failing to coordinate modality switching---consistent with~\cite{Chi2023}, where recurrent baselines exhibited similar stuck behaviors with multimodal action distributions, confirming the advantage of diffusion policy's action chunking for coordinated suction manipulation.

+Failure mode analysis reveals distinct patterns: for configurations lacking peripheral sensing, 60\% of failures stem from phase transition difficulties, while for the full system, 70\% result from physical constraints rather than perceptual limitations, demonstrating that the multimodal architecture effectively addresses perceptual challenges.